-I've recently bought a leasehold property in Broughton Astley.
-Am I liable to pay service charges for periods before completion of my purchase?
+Last March I purchased a leasehold flat in Broughton Astley.
+Am I liable to pay service charges relating to a period prior to my ownership?

-In a situation where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
+Where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
-It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
+A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 Broughton Astley Leasehold Conveyancing - Examples of Questions you should ask before Purchasing